 Tamari, a type of soy sauce, offers health benefits such as being gluten-free and lower in sodium compared to traditional soy sauce.
 You can use shoyu, regular soy sauce, or coconut aminos if you don't have tamari.

 Sesame oil adds to the sesame flavor of the dressing, and contains antioxidants, healthy fats, and vitamins, which can support heart health and provide anti-inflammatory properties.
 You can substitute it with other healthy oils like olive oil, flax oil, hemp oil, or avocado oil.

 Sesame seeds are a LEGENDARY source of calcium, iron, and fiber.
 My recipe calls for white sesame seeds, which you will toast before grinding, but you can use roasted sesame seeds, and skip the pan-toasting.
-While this is a sesame dressing, if you don't have sesame seeds on hand, I guess you can use other seeds like sunflower seeds or pumpkin seeds as a substitute.
-It’s just no longer going to be a sesame dressing then…
+If you want a creamy texture, swap the whole sesame seeds for Japanese sesame paste.

-Balancing the sweetness in the recipe, Rice vinegar is low in calories aids digestion, and provides a tangy flavor to dressings.
-If you don't have rice vinegar, use other mild vinegars such as apple cider vinegar, white wine vinegar, or lemon juice as substitutes.
+Balancing the sweetness in the recipe, rice vinegar is low in calories aids digestion, and provides a tangy flavor to dressings.
+If you don't have rice vinegar, use other mild vinegars such as apple cider vinegar, white wine vinegar, rice wine vinegar, or lemon juice as substitutes.

 Vegan mayo is made by emulsifying plant-based fats with protein from soy, almond, or pea.
 I have also made this recipe with unsweetened vegan yogurt, and it works great that way too.

 A few easy ways to tweak this dressing if you are feeling frisky:

 🍋Add a splash of yuzu juice to add a Japanese citrus dimension to the dressing.